idec2021/OUC/docs/project/results.md

 ### *2.1 Construction of pTarget*

-We amplified luxA and luxB genes from Vibrio FG-1 by PCR, and added J23119 promoter to them.
+We amplify luxA and luxB genes from Vibrio FG-1 by PCR, and added J23119 promoter to them.
 DNA fragments *luxAB*, *ampR* and *p15a* ori were assembled by seamless cloning method.
-Three fragments with equal molar ratio and Seamless cloning MasterMix was added to incubate according to the instructions of seamless cloning kit.
 About 20bp homologous sequence between each fragment permit the construction of plasmid.
 Single colony will be screened on plate containing ampicillin, further colony PCR will be used to verified.

 ### *2.2 Design of sgRNA*